nyg520/DWI-Segmentation/README.md

-# DWI-Segmentation
-Deep learning for automatic segmentation of cerebral infarcts on diffusion-weighted images:  Effects of training data size, domain adaptation, and data features
+# Deep learning for automatic segmentation of cerebral infarcts on diffusion-weighted images:  Effects of training data size, domain adaptation, and data features